cassiehoward/python-testing/README.md

 ## Step 3: Create a requirements.txt file

-3In your git repository, create a file named `requirements.txt`.
+3. In your git repository, create a file named `requirements.txt`.
 Here's a simple example of a requirements.txt:
 ```commandline
 pytest